Aliyan669/Aptech-Work/Learning Laravel/doc.md

 ## What is MVC?

-MVC stands for Model-View-Controller, a software design pattern that separates an application into three parts: the model, view, and controller.
+MVC stands for Model-View-Controller, a software design pattern that separates an application into three parts: the model, view, and controller.<br/>
-<b>Model:</b> write business login, database communication.
+<b>Model:</b> write business login, database communication.<br/>
-View: User Interface (Code we write to display on UI).
+<b>View:</b> User Interface (Code we write to display on UI).<br/>
-Controller: Handle user interaction  and select to view to render, communicate Model and View.
+<b>Controller:</b> Handle user interaction  and select to view to render, communicate Model and View.